cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/Governance and Compliance (az-100-01b).md

+---
+lab:
+    title: 'Lab: Implementing governance and compliance with Azure initiatives and resource locks'
+    module: 'Module: Manage Azure Subscriptions and Resources'
+---

-﻿# Lab: Manage Azure Subscriptions and Resources - Implementing governance and compliance with Azure initiatives and resource locks
+# Lab: Implementing governance and compliance with Azure initiatives and resource locks

 All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session)